rasvakala/JunctionSuunnitajat/README.md

 **Presets**

+Presets are formed by the field of company: benefits in synergies or financial benefit for locating enough far from a similar company, initial surveys made, and the presets logic is trained with economical data.
-Company Sectors: Restaurants, Grossaries, IT-companies
+Company Sectors: Restaurants, Grossaries, IT-companies etc.

 **Training**